longanisainhertaco/dpf2/docs/validation.md

    ```bash
    pytest tests/benchmarks/test_diagnostic_baselines.py
    ```
-   The tests compute neutron yield and X-ray spectra for the provided cases and compare the results against the stored baselines.
+   The tests compute neutron yield, X-ray spectra, and scope traces for the provided cases and compare the results against the stored baselines.
+These tests run in continuous integration to ensure diagnostic calculations remain consistent with the reference outputs.

 ## Updating Baselines